 Try one of the more than 2000 Hiroshimayaki restaurants - a local variety of okonomiyaki - a kind of savory egg-based pancake.
 Hiroshima is also noted for its seafood, especially oysters.

 Served by the Sanyo Shinkansen line (2 hours 10 mins. to Osaka) and Hiroshima Nishi Airport and Hiroshima Airport (for Tokyo and international destinations).

-The city has a cheap and efficient streetcar (trolley) system, using old stock from Kyoto, Kobe and Osaka, as well as new cars.
+The city has a cheap and efficient streetcar (trolley) system, using old stock from Kyoto, Kobe and Osaka, as well as new cars and stock from Europe.
 Presently fares are 150 yen in the inner ring, pay as you leave.

 The sacred island of Miyajima (Itsukushima) is known as one of Japan's top three views famous for its Shinto torii gate rising from the sea.

 Miyajima also has an aquarium, a pleasant beach and local crafts on display.
 Take streetcar #2 to the ferry terminal at Miyajima-guchi or a direct ferry from Hiroshima Port, reached by streetcars #5 and #3.

 Stroll along the banks or take a cruise on any of the 6 rivers that flow through the city.
 Hiroshima is also the tarting point for many cruises around the Inland Sea.
 It is also possible to take a river boat between two UNESCO World Heritage sites from Peace Park out to Miyajima.